MicrosoftDocs/dynamics365smb-docs/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 The **Sales Connection Setup** assisted setup guide can help you set up the connection and specify advanced features, such as coupling between records.

 1. Choose **Setup and Extensions**, and then choose **Assisted Setup**.
-2. Choose **Sales Connection Setup** to start the assisted setup guide.
+2. Choose **Set up the Common Data Service Connection** to start the assisted setup guide.
 3. Fill in the fields as necessary.
 4. Optionally, there are advanced settings that can enhance security and enable additional capabilities, such as sales order processing and viewing inventory levels.
 The following table describes the advanced settings.